Ke'Bryan Hayes Player Props: Pirates vs. White Sox

-Ke'Bryan Hayes -- 2-for-5 with a double and an RBI in his most recent game -- will be in action for the Pittsburgh Pirates against the Chicago White Sox, with Mike Clevinger on the hill, on April 8 at 6:35 PM ET.
+Ke'Bryan Hayes -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates against the Chicago White Sox, with Michael Kopech on the hill, on April 9 at 1:35 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Ke'Bryan Hayes Game Info & Props vs. the White Sox